 Sheffield Park Reopening Information and FAQs

-The garden is open daily from Wednesday 3rd June between 10am and 5pm.
+The garden is open daily between 10am and 5pm.
 All visits need to be pre-booked via our website.
 To help make the most of your visit and understand the changes we have made, please find some useful information below.

 Booking and arrivals